-As I am getting ready to launch my holiday gift guide next week, I thought it worthwhile to discuss the art of gift-giving and answer a few reader questions about how much to spend on gifts.
+As we approach the holidays this year I thought it worthwhile to discuss the art of gift-giving and answer a few reader questions about how much to spend on gifts.

 “The idea of gifts has been widely sabotaged in recent years.
 It’s turned into an exchange of shopping lists.
 The idea of gifts is to show you’ve thought about someone.
 You may not always get it right, but that’s why we say it’s the thought that counts. ” – Judith Martin, 2005